Miserlou/Zappa/README.md

 ##### Deploying to a Domain With AWS Certificate Manager

 1. Verify your domain in the AWS Ceriticate Manager console.
-2) Request a certificate for your domain or subdomain (`sub.yourdomain.tld`), or request a wildcard domain `*.yourdomain.tld`)
+2. In the console, request a certificate for your domain or subdomain (`sub.yourdomain.tld`), or request a wildcard domain (`*.yourdomain.tld`).
-3) Copy the entire ARN of that certificate and place it in a setting called `certificate_arn`.
+3. Copy the entire ARN of that certificate and place it in the Zappa setting `certificate_arn`.
-4) Set your desired domain in the `domain` setting.
+4. Set your desired domain in the `domain` setting.
-5) Call `$ zappa certify` to create and associate the API Gateway distribution using that ceritficate.
+5. Call `$ zappa certify` to create and associate the API Gateway distribution using that ceritficate.

 #### Setting Environment Variables